 You cannot test, falsify, verify or define the meaning of a statement containing the word “eternal”.
 Discussing this statement is a waste of time.
-Its meaning is unknown for all humans.
+Its meaning is unknown to all humans.
 Its models and predictions are unknown.
 This statement has little practical value.

 But, is statement 2 useful as a viewpoint?

 For centuries many religions told people they were an eternal spirit to help people imagine the big picture and be more responsible.

 That worked fine because ancient people received only one religious point of view.

 Our modern world has changed all that.
 Now a powerful entertainment industry bombards you with endless viewpoints about the future.

 Even worse, the media industry captures people's attention with immediate cheap thrills, life-fulfilling fantasies, and imminent dangers.